Atlys

 10. ETA Issues for Visa-Exempt Travellers (Dual Nationals)

 The Electronic Travel Authorisation (ETA) scheme is now fully enforced for visa-exempt nationalities.
-While Indians are not visa-exempt, the ETA system creates a related risk for Indian applicants holding dual nationality with a visa-exempt country: undisclosed refusals on an ETA application can complicate future visa applications.
+Visa-requiring nationalities are not affected directly, but applicants holding dual nationality with a visa-exempt country face a related risk: undisclosed refusals on an ETA application can complicate future visa applications.

 A consolidated, end-to-end document list.
 The exact form will vary by case profile and category, but these are the core documents for a typical visitor application: